Escartin85/TestDotfive/QuestionsTest.md

 ## 2. Can you explain what you consider to be the key differences between object-oriented programming and functional programming?
+The key difference between both is how they work and interactive with the data.
+On OOP the data is mutable and uses object and methods, and interactive using loops.
+So in resum it uses concept of object.
+An example of an instruction from Class Object in C++.
+And on Functional Programming the data is not mutable and uses functions and variables, and to interactive uses recursion.
+So in resum it uses function evaluation.
+An Example of an instruction on SQL.

 ## 3. What is the difference between a closure, a callback, a lambda, and a promise?